-Q: Nice… Which piano sound you use, is it the built-in Concert Grand Piano or something else?
+Q: Which piano sound you use, is it the built-in Concert Grand Piano or something else?

-A: Er, I use them all.
-For some things I use the original factory sound and for other things I’ll use the expansion block piano.
+A: I use them all.
+For some things I use the original factory sound and for other things I’ll use the expansion block piano (EXs2).

 Q: It’s still the expansion, so not a third-party sample?

-A: Not at this point, live.
-This is using the OASYS‘.
-I was considering using something else, but you know, I’m happy with where we’re at right now, so.
+A: Not at this point, live, because using the OASYS‘.
+I was considering using something else but I’m happy with where we’re at right now.

 Q: Yeah, it’s nice to hear that.

 Q: Do you program your own sounds?
 I mean, you are using the Radias, the new synth, with many possibilities… don’t you find it complicated?